Liturgical-Calendar/liturgy-components-js/README.md

 * `titleClass( className )`: sets the class or classes to apply to the title DOM element
 * `dateClass( className )`: sets the class or classes to apply to the date string DOM element
 * `eventsWrapperClass( className )`: sets the class or classes to apply to the events wrapper DOM element
-* `eventsClass( className )`: sets the class or classes to apply to the events DOM elements
+* `eventClass( className )`: sets the class or classes to apply to the events DOM elements
+* `eventGradeClass( className )`: sets the class or classes to apply to the liturgical grade DOM elements
+* `eventYearCycleClass( className )`: sets the class or classes to apply to the liturgical year cycle DOM elements
 * `listenTo( apiClient )`: the `LiturgyOfTheDay` instance will listen to the `calendarFetched` event emitted by the `ApiClient` instance, and update the calendar when the event is triggered

 The class instance also provides these two non chainable methods: